LanceX14/YAF/README.md

 # Lab5
-add input name and something inputted
+print the (input name and otherthing together)

 Group member: